susiteemu/startpoint/README.md

   </root>
 ```

-And with `starlark` based requests you could do:
+And with `Starlark` based requests you could do:

 ```python
 headers = {